da1ssk/Udacity-DRLND-1-Navigation/README.md

 However, there is no clear description of each state element from Udacity as discussed [here](https://knowledge.udacity.com/questions/22697)

 ### Actions
-The agent can take 4 actions.
+The agent can take 4 discrete actions.

 0. Move forward
 1. Move backward.